rust-lang/reference/src/items/enumerations.md

 [`repr` attribute]: attributes.html#ffi-attributes

-You can also cast a c-like enum to get its discriminant:
+You can also cast a field-less enum to get its discriminant:

 ```rust
 # enum Foo { Baz = 123 }